 For the increasing wealth, the sacrifice is rich in goods, may I appropriate goods, may I be rich in goods, put goods in me.

-On the other side, here the verb is also deployed within the semantic field of “to love, to desire” and the appropriation, in many cases, seems to be almost connected with a “love-conquest”.
+On the other side, here the verb is also deployed within the semantic field of to love, to desire and the appropriation, in many cases, seems to be almost connected with a love-conquest.

-If we systematically consider the attestations of the verb, we may outline three types of occurrences: firstly, those where the meaning is still “to appropriate”, like the previous example or -a frequent case- those where the object is the rain (AVŚ 4.15.10 = AVP 5.7.8; AVŚ 4.15.15; 12.3.53; AVP 17.41.3), and this is an object we have already seen in the liturgical texts.
-Secondly, a group of occurrences that leaves room for speculating, because in these cases is not easy to settle for “to appropriate”, and the meaning of the verb seems to shift to the idea of sharing or granting, it is worth noticing that we already noticed a similar development in the post-R̥gvedic occurrences:
+If we systematically consider the attestations of the verb, we may outline three types of occurrences:

+Firstly, those where the meaning is still to appropriate, and, as is frequently attested, those where the object is the rain as we have seen in the liturgical texts (AVŚ 4.15.10 = AVP 5.7.8; AVŚ 4.15.15; 12.3.53; AVP 17.41.3).

+Secondly, a group of occurrences that leaves room for speculating, because in these cases is not easy to settle for to appropriate, and the meaning of the verb seems to shift to the idea of sharing or granting, it is worth noticing that we already encountered a similar development in the post-R̥gvedic occurrences:

 AVŚ 7.103.1 kó asyā́ no druhó 'vadyávatyā únneṣyati kṣatríyo vásya ichán/